Easy Tomato Stew (veggie-packed)

 Tomato stew ingredients

-Canned tomatoes: for this recipe I used Mutti whole peeled tomatoes with their juice.
+Canned tomatoes: I used Mutti whole peeled tomatoes with their juice.
 Make sure you use good quality canned tomatoes.
-Both diced tomatoes or crushed tomatoes are fine for this recipe.
+Both diced tomatoes and crushed tomatoes are fine for this recipe.

-Vegetables: I used cheap and widely available veggies that you’ll likely have in your fridge during weekdays.
-And if they’re slightly wrinkly or floppy, they’re totally fine for the recipe, don’t waste them.
+Vegetables: I used cheap and widely available veggies that you’ll likely have in your fridge on weekdays.
+If they’re slightly wrinkly or floppy, they’re totally fine for the recipe; don’t waste them.

 Close-up of a hand dunking a piece of bread into a bowl full of rich tomato stew.